piskvorky/gensim/docs/_sources/simserver.txt

 happens if multiple clients create proxies to it at the same time?
 What if they want to modify the server index at the same time?

-The `SessionServer` object is thread-safe, so that when each client spawns a request thread via Pyro, they don't step on each others toes.
+Answer: the `SessionServer` object is thread-safe, so that when each client spawns a request thread via Pyro, they don't step on each others toes.

 This means that:

-1. There can be multiple simultaneous `service.find_similar` queries (or, in general, simultaneus calls that are "read-only").
+1. There can be multiple simultaneous `service.find_similar` queries (or, in general, multiple simultaneus calls that are "read-only").
-2. When two clients issue modification calls (`index`/`train`/`delete`/`drop_index`/...) at the same time, an internal lock serializes them.
+2. When two clients issue modification calls (`index`/`train`/`delete`/`drop_index`/...) at the same time, an internal lock serializes them -- the later call has to wait.
 3. While one client is modifying the index, all other clients' queries still see the original index.
 Only once the modifications are committed do they become "visible".